concordant/c-service/README.md

-# C-Service
+# The Concordant Service

 [![License](https://img.shields.io/badge/license-MIT-green)](https://opensource.org/licenses/MIT)
 [![pipeline status](https://gitlab.inria.fr/concordant/software/c-service/badges/master/pipeline.svg)](https://gitlab.inria.fr/concordant/software/c-service/-/commits/master)
 [![coverage report](https://gitlab.inria.fr/concordant/software/c-service/badges/master/coverage.svg)](https://gitlab.inria.fr/concordant/software/c-service/-/commits/master)

-The first version of C-Service: a distributed database service for CRDTs of the [C-CRDTlib](https://github.com/concordant/c-crdtlib).

-The C-Service is meant to run on edge devices (terminal or PoP) and (will) support transactions and replication between services.
+The C-Service is a lightweight proxy service that can run on many kinds of devices and connect in one end C-Client instances running on edge devices (terminal or PoP) to support transactions and replication between services, and on the other end any backend server that is adapted to its drivers interface to store and replicate data.

-It runs as a ServiceWorker in web browsers, using PouchDB to synchronize with a remote CouchDB server.
+Currently on beta version, it runs as a ServiceWorker in web browsers, using PouchDB to synchronize with a remote CouchDB server.
 It can also be launched as a standalone application, typically server-side, to be used by browsers that do not support Service Workers.